-- Pulse the walnuts and dates together in a high powered blender or food processor.
+- Pulse 125g walnuts and 75g chopped dates together in a high powered blender or food processor.

-- Transfer to a mixing bowl and rub in the coconut oil or butter and spelt flour with your fingers.
+- Transfer to a mixing bowl and rub in 50g coconut oil or butter and 30g flour with your fingers.

 - Tip out onto a lightly floured surface and knead for a few seconds until it comes together into a dough.